KittyMac/PicaroonTemplate/README.md

-# PicaroonTemplate
+# Picaroon Template

-Template repository for Picaroon apps
+When creating a new repository on Github and use this reppostory as its template.